 Bill Schilling, Secretary, Casper

-Bill Schilling is the President of the Wyoming Business Alliance/Wyoming Heritage Foundation and has held this position since 1986.
+Bill Schilling recently stepped down as President of the Wyoming Business Alliance/Wyoming Heritage Foundation, a position he held since 1986.
 In 1999 he began organizing Leadership Wyoming and became its first Executive Director in 2000 in addition to his Wyoming Business Alliance/ Wyoming Heritage Foundation responsibilities.
 Bill has a bachelor’s degree in Philosophy and two Master’s Degrees – one in Public Affairs and Economics and the other in American History.
 A native of Cincinnati, Schilling has lived in Wyoming since 1983.
 He has served as President of the Casper Symphony, Vice President of the Nicolaysen Art Museum, Vice President of Boy Scouts of America, and President of the Casper Rotary.
 He was instrumental in the creation of the Wyoming Business Council and Hathaway Plan.

 Wendy Smith, Sheridan